lfoppiano/uom-guide/getting-started.md

 ## Getting started with Indyria

+[Indriya](https://github.com/unitsofmeasurement/indriya) is the Units of Measurement Reference Implementation.
+It provides both an implementation of the interfaces defined in the API, and some helpful elements which are not part of the API.

+While some JSRs offer abstract base classes in their public API, many of these classes here are specialized to their target environment so having them as part of the implementation makes it easier to scale and optimize for other environments in a different implementation.

-In this chapter, we'll explain how to set up a simple Maven project and create your first quantity.
+In this chapter, we'll explain how to set up a simple Maven/Gradle project and create your first quantity.
 Once you've done that, you're all set to explore the rest of the functionality of Indriya.

+TODO: to be reviewed!

-### Setting Up Your Maven Project
+### Setting up you project

-In order to be able to use Indriya, you first have to set up your Maven project correctly.
+In order to be able to use Indriya, you first have to set up your project dependencies correctly.

+#### Maven

 Assuming you have a working POM file, all you should need to do is to add the following dependency to your project:

 ```xml
     <dependency>